kktse/kktse.github.io/_posts/2023-02-09-front-kinematic-wheel-plane-control-ek20r.markdown

 Suspension kinematics is the study of the movement and geometry of a vehicle's suspension system, without consideration of forces.
-The motion of the suspension system can be controlled to modify how the tire is presented to the road.
-Consequently, this presents an opportunity for designers to tune the ride comfort and handling performance of the vehicle through the design of the suspension system.
+The motion of the suspension system can be modified to change how the tire is presented to the road.
+Consequently, this presents an opportunity for designers to adjust the design the of the suspension system to tune the ride comfort and handling performance of the vehicle.

-Computer simulation is frequently used to analyze the suspension system as the analysis of spatial mechanisms can be difficult to intuitively understand.
+Computer simulation is frequently used to analyze the suspension system as the analysis of spatial mechanisms can be unintuitive.
 To perform this analysis, a virtual model of the suspension system is created using a list of suspension coordinates.
 This model can then be articulated through its range of motion and analyzed.
 A visualization of the kinematic model is shown in the figure below.

 <video autoplay loop mute controls poster="/assets/images/2023-02-05/ek-heave-animation.jpg">
   <source src="/assets/images/2023-02-05/ek-heave-animation.webm" type="video/webm">